BasedHardware/omi-slack-app/README.md

 ### Refreshing Channel List

+The app **automatically fetches fresh channels** every time you send a message, so new channels work immediately without manual refresh!

+You can also manually refresh:
-Click "Refresh Channels" to:
+- Click "Refresh Channels" button on homepage
-- Fetch latest list from Slack
-- Include newly created channels
+- Or re-authenticate to get latest channels

-- Update channel permissions
+### Switching Workspaces

+Click "Switch Workspace" to:
+- Connect to a different Slack workspace
+- Re-authenticate with new team
+- Switch between multiple workspaces easily

 ## 🔐 Security & Privacy